brocaar/chirpstack-network-server/docs/content/install/config.md

   tls_key=""

-  # Gateway statistics settings.
-  [network_server.gateway.stats]
-  # Create non-existing gateways on receiving of stats
-  #
-  # When set to true, LoRa Server will create the gateway when it receives
-  # statistics for a gateway that does not yet exist.
-  create_gateway_on_stats=true

-  # Aggregation timezone
-  #
-  # This timezone is used for correctly aggregating the statistics (for example
-  # 'Europe/Amsterdam').
-  # To get the list of supported timezones by your PostgreSQL database,
-  # execute the following SQL query:
-  #   select * from pg_timezone_names;
-  # When left blank, the default timezone of your database will be used.
-  timezone=""

-  # Aggregation intervals to use for aggregating the gateway stats
-  #
-  # Valid options: second, minute, hour, day, week, month, quarter, year.
-  # When left empty, no statistics will be stored in the database.
-  # Note, LoRa App Server expects at least "minute", "day", "hour"!
-  aggregation_intervals=["minute", "hour", "day"]

   # Backend defines the gateway backend settings.
   #
   # The gateway backend handles the communication with the gateway(s) part of